 Early Years Service

 The primary responsibility of the Early Years Service within the Western Trust is the registration, support and inspection of day care provision for children aged under 12.
 These services include childminders, playgroups, day nurseries, crèches, out of school provision and the approval of home child carers.
-Click on the titles below to view the relevant information:

 - Register, support and inspect childminders, playgroups, day nurseries, crèches, and out of school provision and SureStart Programme for Two Year Olds.

 - Offer training advice and support to existing and prospective day care providers and childminders and act as link social workers to each day care facility.

 - Liaise with statutory and voluntary agencies to raise the profile of high quality early years provision.

 - Maintain a register of all Early Years Day Care facilities in the Trust Area (name Trust).

 - Deal with the complaints about the standard of care in registered settings.

 - Identify areas of low provision within the Trust and work with voluntary agencies where appropriate in the development of new services.